paulwarren/nzde/dict/O/README.md

 >  <b>DOOGUE & MORELAND</b> BUTTERFLY PERCH ... <i>Other names: Caesioperca lepidoptera</i>; red perch; oia (Maori).
 The name red perch is better reserved for another species, particularly as butterfly perch has been in common usage for many years. <i>(1966,Sea Anglers' Guide,228</i>)

 >  <b>AYLING</b> BUTTERFLY PERCH (Oia) <i>Caesioperca lepidoptera</i> <i>(1982,Collins Guide,207,1984 ed.</i>)

-## OIA

- <i>abbr.</i> Official Information Act

->  If they (WCC) have information, they should assess it under the terms of the OIA.
-Contracting out is not a ground (for witholding information) under the OIA. <i>(Feb 18, 2003,Independent Herald (Wellington),1</i>)

->  It does not matter that its own legislation advises otherwise; that the Official Information Act aims at openness in the interests of enhancing respect for the law and promoting good government.
-When the OIA says information should be made available unless there is good reason for withholding it, why, public servants can think of a hundred, a thousand good reasons...
-Public agencies and ministerial offices routinely put OIA requests on ooze control. <i>(Feb 24, 2001,Listener (New Zealand Listener),5</i>)